s1imerat/click-script/README.txt

 https://www.autohotkey.com/boards/viewtopic.php?f=7&p=456845#p456845
-Using an alternative to the built-in ImageSearch function of AHK capture the button you want to be pressed.
+Using an alternative to the built-in ImageSearch function of AHK to click any image wanted on screen.